yadunandan04/Tic-Tac-Toe-with-Reinforcement-Learning/README.md

-# 🎮 Tic-Tac-Toe with Reinforcement Learning.
+# 🎮 Tic-Tac-Toe with Reinforcement Learning

 A retro arcade-style Tic-Tac-Toe game powered by Q-Learning reinforcement learning algorithm.
 Play against an AI agent that learns and improves through self-play!